Shaaali/identity-apps/docs/guides/authentication/conditional-auth/user-age-based-template.md

 ## How it works

-Shown below is the script of the user age-based conditional authentication template.
+Shown below is the user age-based conditional authentication template.

 ```js
 // This script will only allow login to application if the user's age is over configured value